tonymullen/TonyMullen-Book/Readme.md

 # <a name="ch4"></a>Chapter 4

 **A site with Node and Express**

-For your own Chapter 4 work, you should replace the author's *Starcups* cafe with an existing nearby cafe.
-I've used Oppenheimer cafe.
-You should be sure to also replace the latitude and longitude in the controller, so that by the end of the chapter, the correct location is displayed on your webpage's map, as shown in my screenshot below.

 Don't forget to include the link to the [Heroku app](https://getting-mean2e.herokuapp.com/) near the top of the readme section for each chapter!